robang74/redfishos/recovery/ramdisk/README.md

 Before being a tool available for end-user, it can be a fundamental tool for an embedded system architect that wishes to evolve the SailFish OS helped by an assisting tool that can provide backup and retore within a minute.

+*After all, Rome has not been built during a night, but block by block with a plan in mind.*

 ---

 **Notes**